 How to Make a Lowcountry Boil

 Aside from having the unique cooking tools (i.e. a very large pot and an outdoor propane burner), a Lowcountry Boil is actually very easy to make.
 The key is the order in which you add the ingredients.
 Potatoes take the longest time to cook, so those go into the pot first.
 After that, the sausage, corn and finally the shrimp get added in different time intervals.
 (The shrimp go in last as they cook in just 1-2 minutes.)
-This is truly a one pot meal!
+This is truly a one pot meal.
+No side dishes needed!

 What seasonings are used in a Lowcountry Boil